 1860 has been operating under the chairpersonship of Justice Nasir Aslam Zahid (Former Judge Supreme Court of Pakistan and Former Chief Justice of the Sindh High Court.
-It has worked towards connecting vulnerable and disempowered end-users of justice with effective and expedient services
+It has worked towards connecting vulnerable and disempowered end-users of justice with effective and expedient services rules to ensure neutrality.

-Over the years, people in Pakistan have been employing ADR through different traditional and customary practices of informal dispute resolution, such as Jirgas and Panchayats (committees of elders of the community).
-These traditional methods have historically been criticized for their illegal and inhumane punishments often due to a lack of quality control mechanisms such as ethical rules to ensure neutrality.
 Currently, several state annexed forms of ADR in Pakistan exist such as: Arbitration Act, 1940, a pre-partition law still applicable in Pakistan that is primarily in use for the resolution of disputes in corporate or commercial ventures.
 This has not infiltrated down to the community for resolving private and personal civil disputes.
-Moreover, there are enabling provisions in the Code of Civil Procedure including section 89-A of the Code of Civil Procedure, 1908 (CPC), for resolving disputes through Court-Annexed Mediation in Pakistan including conciliation, mediation, and arbitration or any other appropriate mode.
+Moreover, there are enabling provisions in the Code of Civil Procedure including section 89-A of the Code of Civil Procedure, 1908 (CPC), for resolving disputes through Court-Annexed Mediation Pakistan including conciliation, mediation, and arbitration or any other appropriate mode.
 In 2019, this was amended as the Code of Civil Procedure (Sindh Amendment) Act, 2019.
-Another significant law is the Small Claims and Minor Offences Ordinance 2002. providing exclusive district level forums established by provincial governments in consultation with the High Courts for resolution of minor civil claims.
-This law incorporates ADR mechanisms within the framework of the formal court system also enabling the formation of Salis Committees.
-There have also been Dispute Resolution Committees (DRC) established by Sindh Police in 2019 in each police station of the province aimed at enhancing community mobilization through the prompt settlement of petty/ minor disputes.
+Another significant law is the Small Claims and Minor Offences Ordinance 2002. providing exclusive district level forums established provincial governments in consultation with the High Courts for resolution of minor civil claims.
+This law incorporates ADR mechanisms within the framework of the formal court system also enabling formation of Salis Committees.
+There have also been Dispute Resolution Committees (DRC) established by Sindh Police in 2019 in each police station of the province aimed at enhancing community mobilization through the prompt settlement of petty/minor disputes.
 At this moment, due to limited evidence, the efficacy of this intervention cannot be determined.
 Moreover, ad hoc measures have also taken place by civil society, the legal profession, etc. which have aimed to provide ADR, particularly at the community level.